The EU Deforestation Regulation in Sweden

 What is happening at the moment?

-Despite uncertainty over how the regulation will work in practice, no announcements have yet been made regarding a possible extension to its implementation period.
-Difficulty in interpreting and implementing the law has led to widespread criticism from affected industries all over the world, with calls for implementation to be postponed and for the flaws in the regulation to be addressed.
+This follows the great uncertainty over how the regulation will work in practice and the widespread criticism from affected industries all over the world, with calls for implementation to be postponed and for the flaws in the regulation to be addressed.

 What do affected companies need to do?